-4.1.3.1 The classification system for mixtures covers all classification categories which are used for substances meaning Acute Categories 1 to 3 and Chronic Categories 1 to 4.
-In order to make use of all available data for purposes of classifying the aquatic environmental hazards of the mixture, the following assumption has been made and is applied where appropriate.
+4.1.3.1 The classification system for mixtures covers all classification categories which are used for substances, meaning categories Acute Categories 1 to 3 and Chronic Categories 1 to 4.
+In order to make use of all available data for purposes of classifying the aquatic environmental hazards of the mixture, the following assumption has been made and is applied where appropriate:

-The "relevant ingredients components" of a mixture are those which are present in a concentration equal to or greater than 0.1% (w/w) for ingredients classified as Acute and/or Chronic Category 1 and equal to or greater than 1% (w/w) or greater for other ingredients, unless there is a presumption (e.g. in the case of highly toxic ingredients components) that an ingredient present at less than 1% (0.1% can still be relevant for classifying the mixture for aquatic environmental hazards.
+The "relevant ingredients" of a mixture are those which are present in a concentration equal to or greater than $\geq 0.1\%$ (w/w) for ingredients classified as Acute and/or Chronic 1 and equal to or greater than 1% (w/w) for other ingredients, unless there is a presumption (e.g. in the case of highly toxic ingredients) that a ingredient present at a concentration less than 0.1% < 1% can still be relevant for classifying the mixture for aquatic environmental hazards.

-4.1.3.2 The approach for classification of aquatic environmental hazards is tiered, and is dependent upon the type of information available for the mixture itself and for its ingredients components.
-Elements of the tiered approach include: (a) classification based on tested mixtures; (b) classification based on bridging principles, (c) the use of "summation of classified ingredients components" and /or an "additivity formula".
+4.1.3.2 The approach for classification of aquatic environmental hazards is tiered, and is dependent upon the type of information available for the mixture itself and for its ingredients.
+Elements of the tiered approach include classification based on tested mixtures, classification based on bridging principles, the use of "summation of classified ingredients" and/or an "additivity formula".
 Figure 4.1.2 outlines the process to be followed.